EXHIBITIONS

 (And if you are not, I believe it says more about you than the work.)

-「HIDDEN IN PLAIN SIGHT AND NOT AFRAID TO DIE」
+- HIDDEN IN PLAIN SIGHT AND NOT AFRAID TO DIE

-DATEMarch 19 – April 23, 2022
+- March 19 – April 23, 2022

-12:00-18:00 (Tue-Sat) *Closed on Sun, Mon and Public Holidays
+- Sun, Mon, and Public Holidays

-VENUETokyo International Gallery
+Tokyo International Gallery

-TERRADA Art Complex II 2F, 1-32-8 Higashi-Shinagawa, Shinagawa-ku, Tokyo, 140-0002 Japan
+TERRADA Art Complex II 2F, 1-32-8 Higashi-Shinagawa, Shinagawa-ku, Tokyo, 140-0002 Japan- ACCESS

-10 minutes’ walk from Tokyo Monorail Haneda Airport Line “Tennoz Isle Station”, 8 minutes’ walk from Keikyu
+- 8 minutes’ walk from Tokyo Waterfront Area Rapid Transit Rinkai Line “Tennoz Isle Station”, 10 minutes’ walk from Tokyo Monorail Haneda Airport Line “Tennoz Isle Station”, 8 minutes’ walk from Keikyu Main Line “Shinbanba Station”